MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 Exercise:
   title: M02 - Unit 7 Create a Virtual WAN by using Azure Portal
   module: Module 02 - Design and implement hybrid networking
-  description: In this exercise, you will create a Virtual WAN for Contoso.
+  description: Create and configure a Virtual WAN.
   duration: 65 minutes
   level: 300
   islab: true
   primarytopics:
     - Azure
     - Azure Portal
 ---

 # M02-Unit 7 Create a Virtual WAN by using Azure Portal